IBM/community-automation/ansible/roles/request_ocs_local_storage/readme.md

 - localstore_version: 4.5 ( overwritten automatically )
 - ocs_channel: stable-4.5 ( overwritten automatically )

-### used for OCP version less then 4.6, device discovery is used for cluster greater then 4.6

-- ocs_device: /dev/vdb # First additional disk drive definition.
-Currently setup for a fyre additional disk.

 ## Example Playbook use of role

 ----------------